tolinwei/tube-vim/README.md

 For more shortcuts, please refer to a [NERDTree Guide](http://usevim.com/2012/07/18/nerdtree/)

 ####- vim-indent-guides
-**vim-indent-guides** is a plugin for visually displaying indent levels in Vim.
+**[vim-indent-guides](https://github.com/nathanaelkane/vim-indent-guides)** is a plugin for visually displaying indent levels in Vim.
 Plus, you can fold your function or logic trunk (like `if` or `else` statements), by the deepest level of indent guides.

 **Shortcuts**

 - `z then a` - Fold or un-fold the code trunk, by the deepest level of indent guide

 ####- tagbar
-**Tagbar** is a Vim plugin that provides a easy way to browse the tags (variable names, function/method names and etc.) of current file and get a overview of its structure).
+**[Tagbar](https://github.com/majutsushi/tagbar)** is a Vim plugin as class outline viewer, which provides a easy way to browse the tags (variable names, function/method names and etc.) of current file and get a overview of its structure).
 It does this by creating a sidebar (on the right side by default) the displays the ctags-generated tags of current file, ordered by their scope.

 **Shortcuts**